 At the end of the programme, you should have reduced the amount you are drinking (either to lower levels or by cutting it out altogether, depending on your goals) and already be noticing physical and emotional benefits from reducing your drinking, such as improved sleep and energy levels, weight loss, reduced anxiety and better relationships.

-In addition, profits from DrinkCoach are reinvested into our local face-to-face alcohol treatment and recovery services in Haringey, London – so by helping yourself, you’re helping others, too.
+In addition, profits from DrinkCoach are reinvested into local face-to-face alcohol treatment and recovery services – so by helping yourself, you’re helping others, too.

 Each coaching session costs £55, with payment online via PayPal at the time of booking – book your coaching session now.

-The profits from DrinkCoach coaching sessions are reinvested into our local face-to-face alcohol treatment and recovery services in Haringey, London.
+Profits from DrinkCoach coaching sessions are reinvested into our local face-to-face alcohol treatment and recovery services.

 A standard programme consists of up to four coaching sessions and up to two follow-up sessions, delivered over Skype by a qualified alcohol treatment specialist.
 The sessions are an online form of brief treatment based on motivational interviewing techniques used in standard face-to-face alcohol treatment.